firedog1024/DeviceKeyRollover/README.md

 ### Pre-requisites

-The code was wriitten using C# and the .Net Core runtimve version 8.0.  .Net core can be downloaded for your OS from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
+The code was written using C# and the .Net Core runtime version 8.0.  .Net core can be downloaded for your OS from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

 The necessary NuGet libraries to compile and run the code are as follows: